MohdHamizK/Veracity-Vigilance/README.md

 http://127.0.0.1:5000

 You can now use the application to analyze news articles.
-## Only News Articles From Dataset can be used
+## Only News Articles From Dataset can be used in the Project

 ## Model Details